Can Midlife Make You Miserable?

 Solution: Unfortunately the symptoms are often confused with other conditions and as progesterone supports thyroid function, do get your levels, checked and see your doctor, especially if a close relative has thyroid disease.

-Living with a condition that causes chronic pain, such as rheumatoid arthritis or osteoarthritis, increases the chance of having depression.
 People with chronic pain are three times as likely to have depression or an anxiety disorder and depression can make pain worse.

 Solutions: Exercise, meditate, or listen to music to help you relax and an hour of classical music a day has been shown to ease arthritis pain and depression.

-Two favourite forms of help include heat and cold applications.
+Two favourite forms of help include heat and cold options.
 So, if your joints are extra stiff in the morning, try a hot shower or bath.
 It’ll get blood flowing to the area, which loosens things up.

 Sometimes cold is more helpful if you have an achy joint.
 It narrows blood vessels, which slows blood flow to the area and eases swelling so try a cold pack instead.